OneCrazyCoder/MMOGamepadOverlay/README.md

     [Scheme]
     R1 = TargetNPC

-*TIP: Using multiple key binds in a sequence is the only way to have multiple chat box strings within a single command - otherwise any '/' or '>' characters after the first are just considered part of the same single string rather than a separate Slash Command or Say String.*

 These examples may not seem worth the effort just for added readability, but there are multiple other uses for key binds over just directly assigning things to keyboard keys.
 If nothing else, it can be convenient when using the same input in multiple places to only have to change the one Key Bind if you change your in-game bindings.